marwahaha/reviewit/README.md

 ## Installing

+You need:

-You need ruby at least 2.2.2, then install the gem dependencies.
+ * ruby at least 2.5.x.
+ * yarn, to handle javascript dependencies.
+ * postgres (mysql may work, but isn't tested).

 ```
 $ bundle install --without development,test